matthewsimo/gart/README.md

 gart features:

 - seeded pseudo random number generator
 - GUI utils
 - animation support with simple flag
 - default hotkeys, with support to easily add your own (see below)
 - basic starter composition based on https://generativeartistry.com/tutorials/tiled-lines/ (Thanks for the inspiration Ruth & Tim!)

 Some built in hotkeys:

-- [space] - execute your clear handler
+- [c] - execute your clear handler
-- [r] - execute clearAndRun (your clear handler thehn your run handlers)
+- [r] - execute clearAndRun (clear handler then your run handler)
+- [space] - pause animation frames
+- [escape] - open/close GUI drawer
 - [s] - (in sample only currently) regen a seed (aka, the next run will use new random numbers)
-- [escape] - open/close GUI drawer

 ## Developing